sgryphon/essential-logging/src/Essential.LoggerProvider.RollingFile/ReadMe.md

 ### Template options

 These template options are used in both the `FilePathTemplate` and log `Template`.
-If you want a rolling file you should include a suitable data argument.
+If you want a rolling file you should include a suitable date argument.

 #### Log template values